blubars/blubars.github.io/_posts/2016-09-14-iceland-trip.markdown

   to the black sand beach.
 Way more cheerful in the sunlight.
 Hippies stacking rocks, dogs running in the surf, dozens of puffins swooping chaotically over the basalt cliffs, and even a paraglider.
-* Fjaðrárgljúfur -- canyon, 100m deep and 2km long.
+* FjaÃ°rÃ¡rgljÃºfur -- canyon, 100m deep and 2km long.
 Awesome.
 * Skaftafell National Park
     * Svartifoss
-    * Missed: Laki craters, Jökulsárlón glacier
+    * Missed: Laki craters, JÃ¶kulsÃ¡rlÃ³n glacier
-* Ice Lagoon Zodiac boat tour (Jökulsárlón lagoon).
+* Ice Lagoon Zodiac boat tour (JÃ¶kulsÃ¡rlÃ³n lagoon).
 REALLY COOL.
 Saw seals, sea gulls raced alongside the boat, touched ancient ice, heard tales of sheep farming from our guide.
 Didn't see any ice break off the glacier, but so it goes
 * Another area I wish we could've spent more time in (Southern Iceland)
-* Dinner in Höfn at Pakkhús.
+* Dinner in HÃ¶fn at PakkhÃºs.
 Lamb.
 Creme brule with homemade licorice for desert.
-* Stayed in a hostel about 30 min outside of Höfn
+* Stayed in a hostel about 30 min outside of HÃ¶fn

 ###Day 5: Thurs 9/1
-* Stopped in Höfn one last time, for fish & chips & groceries.
+* Stopped in HÃ¶fn one last time, for fish & chips & groceries.
 * Driving.
 Lots of driving.
 * Stopped briefly by one of the farms to pet and photograph some of the horses that had wandered over
 * Stopped along several beautiful little coastal towns
 * Admired the huge eastern Fijords, some with large swan populations close to shore
-* Dinner in Egilsstaðir, which is the largest town in East Iceland.
+* Dinner in EgilsstaÃ°ir, which is the largest town in East Iceland.
 The drive up from the coast to the town is beautiful.
 Baked cod with sweet potatos and salad.
 * Stopped in many more small towns.
-* Stayed at an AirBnB in Vagnsstaðir.
+* Stayed at an AirBnB in VagnsstaÃ°ir.
 Charming small town on the coast.
 * Watched a shitty movie from the owner's extensive collection -- Babylon A.D.
 * One of our party woke us up around 3am with one word -- "aurora!"
     * We ran outside and caught the tail end of a brief period of activity, hard